 With review content appearing in the Local 3-Pack, hotel marketers will have to pay attention to their reviews across all platforms to see how it will affect their Google rankings.
 While reputation management on all platforms is important, Google has emphasized this for hotels even more than it has for other industries.

 It’s complicated to manage a brand’s reputation across multiple platforms for multiple locations—and it’s only going to get more complex as the industry grows and matures.
 If you need advice, support, or an expert agency to manage your local presence on your behalf, all you have to do is get in touch.
-Let’s talk.
+Contact DAC.